const7/RockPaperScissor-AI/README.md

 Due to lack of computational power I had to train the model using Google Colab by setting Hardware Accelration to GPU.

 ## Time to play!
 Now we load our Model Architecture and weights and finally play the game.
-Refer play.py Before running make sure the model.h5 and model.json files are in same folder as play.py.
 To Run:

 ```